VRConservation/geosp-draft/01_foss.md

 # FOSS
 Free and open source software

+Anita Graser for FOSS quote

 Is it really either/or to analyze and visualize geospatial data?
-See this repo for a curated list of GEE resources: https://github.com/opengeos/Awesome-GEE?tab=readme-ov-file#r
+See the [Awesome-GEE](https://github.com/opengeos/Awesome-GEE?tab=readme-ov-file#r) repo for a curated list of GEE resources:

 You do a little more research and start to uncover no-code solutions to geospatial analysis.
 ## Free vs No Code